 Combined bronchodilator and corticosteroid preparations

-A combination preparation of a long-acting bronchodilator and an inhaled corticosteroid may be used for patients who require both these agents. [ ] This is convenient and may help with compliance in some patients.
+A combination preparation of a long-acting bronchodilator and an ICS may be used for patients who require both these agents. [ ] This is convenient and may help with compliance in some patients.
 The choice of therapy in this class is based on availability and individual response and preference.
-Combination therapy with an inhaled corticosteroid and a LABA is superior to use of either agent alone. [ ] The combination may be provided in separate inhalers or a combination inhaler.
+Combination therapy with an ICS and a LABA is superior to use of either agent alone. [ ] The combination may be provided in separate inhalers or a combination inhaler.